-To assist NZ government agencies in conducting consistent and robust due diligence on potential cloud solutions, the GCIO has published 'Cloud Computing: Information Security and Privacy Considerations' (the 'Cloud Computing ISPC').
+To assist NZ government agencies in conducting consistent and robust due diligence on potential cloud solutions, the GCIO has published Cloud Computing: Information Security and Privacy Considerations (ISPC).
 This document contains more than 100 questions focused on data sovereignty, privacy, security, governance, confidentiality, data integrity, availability, and incident response and management.
-'Cloud Computing IPSC' does not define a NZ government standard against which cloud service providers must demonstrate formal compliance.
+The ISPC does not define a NZ government standard against which cloud service providers must demonstrate formal compliance.
 Many of the questions set out in the document do, however, point toward the importance of understanding how cloud service providers comply with a wide array of relevant standards.